 A haven for those seeking Southern cuisine, The Parish features classics like frog legs, crawfish hushpuppies, and much more.

 This unique restaurant often offers live music to pair with a diverse menu of Louisiana favorites for those who like to stay out late.
 If you want to try the likes of Baked Oysters Bleu, Bacon Popcorn, Hand Cut Fries and Hushpuppies (to name a few), catch their late-night menu (served from 10 p.m. – close Tuesday – Saturday).

-Late-night drink specials are served from 10 p.m. to midnight from Thursday – Saturday.
+Late-night drinks and eats are served from 10 p.m. to midnight from Friday – Saturday.

 - Guedry’s Gumbo — chicken and Andouille sausage with a crescent of hushpuppies